Financial Therapy for Psychotherapists

 Please contact me for upcoming dates and times.

-One-Time Deep Dive Business Consult
+One-Time Deep Dive Business Consultation

 Explore specific financial challenges, setting up a system to run a successful practice, or even weathering the transition between going off of insurance panels and having a fee-only practice and setting an hourly rate.